|

 The best website on "Herkimer Diamonds"

-This site was last updated November, 2009
+This site was last updated May, 2011

-Sequence of Mineralization in Herkimer Deposits:
+Sequence of Mineralization in Herkimer Mining District

 Definitions and Scope:

-General Sequence for the Herkimer District Across the region in New York that hosts "Herkimer Diamonds" there are visible minerals, in addition to the "Herkimer Diamond" quartz.
-These minerals include dolomite (probably three types), quartz as three different types of druze (coatings of quartz crystals), what is locally called "anthraxolite" (a black carbon like material from "degraded oil" probably of different varieties including bitumen and pyrobitumen), clay, two sulfide events (pyrite, marcasite, chalcopyrite, sphalerite and galena), and three calcite events (in a variety of forms).
+Across the region in New York that hosts "Herkimer Diamonds" there are visible minerals, in addition to the "Herkimer Diamond" quartz.
+These minerals include dolomite (probably three types), quartz as three different types of druze (coatings of quartz crystals), a black carbon material locally called "anthraxolite" (derived from "degraded oil" and probably of different varieties including anthraxolite, bitumen and pyrobitumen), clay, two sulfide events (pyrite, marcasite, chalcopyrite, sphalerite and galena), and three calcite events (in a variety of forms).
 These minerals got into the Herkimer host rock because fluids containing disolved chemicals entered the rock and the crystals grew out of those fluids.
-The fluids that moved through the Herkimer host rocks left behind "clues" about their behavior.
-These clues can be found through a careful examination of all the minerals in relation to each other.
-A history of these fluid events, and the associated mineral formation processes, helps us to understand how Herkimer Diamond deposits were formed.
-The diagram below is an approximation of the regional events and it is updated when new information is made available (check the date at the top of this page).
-This mineral sequence has not been described in this much detail in any publication.

 A public service project always open to input from the community interested in Herkimer diamonds.